Good-Ghosting/goodghosting-protocol-v2/README.md

 ### Setup

+Before you start, make sure you ran:

+- `yarn install`
+- `yarn compile`
+- `npx truffle compile --all`

+Tests were ran using Node 17.8.x and 17.9.x

 To run the integrated test scenarios forking from Mainnet (Polygon or Celo) you'll have to:

 - Configure `WHALE_ADDRESS_FORKED_NETWORK` in your `.env` file.
 The file [.env.example](./.env.example) have sample whale addresses that can be used: `0x075e72a5edf65f0a5f44699c7654c1a76941ddc8` for polygon and `0x5776b4893faca32A9224F18950406c9599f3B013` for celo.